Crapmoo/Chatbot-Discord-Gui/README.md

 ## Fix error ModuleNotFoundError: No module named 'bottle.ext.websocket'

 </details>
- If you have this problem
+ If you have `ModuleNotFoundError: No module named 'bottle.ext.websocket` problem

 ### Method 1
  - use `python 3.10`